-Spotlight on human behavior.
+Spotlight on human psychology.
 The deep-down inner workings of you and me.
 What causes human beings to act the way they do?
 What makes us tick?

-Human behavior or the interaction of attitudes, emotions, sentiments and moods.
+Human psychology or the interaction of attitudes, emotions, sentiments, and moods.
 What can be an explosive mixture–within each one of us.
 A comment, an action from someone or something can light our wick and make us react instantaneously.

 (Audit of the Universe, chapter 11.1)

 The Explanation is all about How to bring Peace and Prosperity to Earth.
 I’ve done an Inventory and Audit starting with the vast Universe–the result of Big Bang–finally focusing on the human mind and its singularity.
 Why?
 Because the key to Peace and Prosperity lies in the human mind.

 These next two post will transition you into how humans function.
 Why humans behave the way they do.
 We’re going to see the mechanisms, the workings of the human mind that gives rise to human behavior.

 I feel a need to open up to you and explain one of the basic points I wanted to keep in mind from the very beginning of this project: There are certain subjects that I did not want to broach simply because they are too polarized.
 One of the main ones is Darwin and other concepts of evolution.
 This is the first time I’m using this word.

 In my mind, the problem with this type of subject is that people are so fixed in their stance that they have blinkers on and cannot see the bigger picture beyond evolution… or creation.
 Once this Pandora’s box is opened it becomes a punching match of arguments against arguments—and everyone ends up losers.